 The procurement process has been delayed due to COVID-19 and the timeline for the development of the new service will be updated in due course:

-- February 2020 - service providers will be invited to tender to deliver their specialist services (further information is available below)
+- February - TBC 2020 - service providers will be invited to tender to deliver their specialist services (further information is available below)

-- April 2020 - the contract to deliver the services will be awarded
+- TBC 2020 - the contract to deliver the services will be awarded

 Please note, there is currently no change to the support provided for homelessness, domestic abuse and substance misuse.
 If you're currently a service-user of any of these services you'll be contacted well in advance of any potential changes to your support providers.